-If the door has a dead bolt, use it.
-If it doesn't, consider a doorstopper.
-Cabin stewards carry plenty, so ask for one, or bring your own.
-Staples carries a line of doorstoppers with built-in alarms.
+If the door has a deadbolt, use it.
+If it doesn't, consider a door stopper.
+Cabin stewards carry plenty, so ask for one or bring your own.
+There are even door stoppers with built-in alarms available for purchase.

-This is a tough one, as there is nothing like listening to the gentle lap of the sea against the hull while you sleep, but for safety's sake, keep the door locked at night.
-Also check your balcony before you go to sleep, and don't leave the door open when you are not in your room, especially in port.
-(Contractors who clean windows and do maintenance can easily gain access.)
+This is a tough one, as there is nothing like listening to the gentle lap of the sea against the hull while you sleep, but for safety's sake, keep your balcony door locked at night.

-Your safe is not just there to take room up in your closet.
-Though often small, you can usually get a midsized laptop, a tablet (or two), cellphone and jewelry/watches inside.
+Your safe is not just there to take up space in your closet.
+Though often small, you can usually get a mid-sized laptop, a tablet (or two), cellphone and jewelry/watches inside.
 The vast majority of cabin stewards are honest, but it's not worth putting temptation in their way.
 Or better still: Leave your valuables at home.

-Ask his or her name on day one.
+Ask for your cabin steward's name directly on day one.
 Establish a rapport.
-He or she will notice if someone other than you is trying to get into your room.
+They will be much more likely to notice if someone other than you is trying to get into your room.

 Unless you're a gambler, there is no reason to bring a lot of money onboard.
 All onboard transactions can be carried out with your cabin key card as a credit card (which you should keep an eye on always).

 When on shore excursions, take out what you need, but don't advertise it.
 Keep your cash in a money belt attached to your body.